Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Introduction

-A recent study of F, G, and K stars in the Sloan Digital Sky Survey (SDSS) showed that approximately $43\pm2$\,percent of solar-type stars have binary companions with periods of $<1000$\,days \citep{2014ApJ...788L..37G}.
+A study of F, G, and K stars in the Sloan Digital Sky Survey (SDSS) showed that approximately $43\pm2$\,percent of solar-type stars have binary companions with periods of $<1000$\,days \citep{2014ApJ...788L..37G}.
 This supports earlier results by \citet{2010ApJS..190....1R} ($46\pm2$\,percent solar type stars in binaries), \citet{1991AA...248..485D}, and \citet{1976ApJS...30..273A}, among others.
 However, the binary fraction seems to be lower for exoplanet systems \citep{2012AA...542A..92R} , indicating a suppression of planet formation \citep{2014ApJ...791..111W}.
 There is a strong selection effect acting against binary systems in planet search programs, that \citeauthor{2012AA...542A..92R} acknowledge and \citeauthor{2014ApJ...791..111W} correct for.
 The presence of a companion star to the planet host introduces the problem of light from said star contaminating either the photometric observations (diluting the transit depth), spectroscopic observations (introducing a second set of spectral lines, and thus a second cross-correlation function peak), or both.
 The level of contamination depends on several factors - the resolution of the instrument, aperture size, fibre diameter, seeing, the separation of the stars, and the magnitude difference between the stellar components.
 These factors vary considerably from system to system, and the presence of a binary companion to an exoplanet candidate star tends to reduce the likelihood of that candidate becoming the target of follow-up observations.
+Nevertheless, there are several examples of hot Jupiter exoplanets in S-type orbits around binary stars, including WASP-70\,A\,b \citep{2014MNRAS.445.1114A}; WASP-77\,A\,b \citep{2013PASP..125...48M}; WASP-94\,A\,b and B\,b \citep{2014AA...572A..49N}; Kelt-2\,A\,b \citep{2012ApJ...756L..39B}, and Kepler-14\,A\,b \citep{2011ApJS..197....3B}.